 You will receive your first e-mail — and first assignment — immediately after joining!
 Remember, it’s free.

 You CAN do this.
 I am here to help and guide you.
-The daily emails serve positive reminders to prompt you to take action.
+The daily emails serve as positive reminders to prompt you to take action.
 I will not guilt or shame you — everything I do is intended to empower and enable you to make these positive changes.

 I look forward to sharing my organized craft room with you via email … and I hope you’ll share your progress with me as well.